 Run the following commands to exit the PostgreSQL prompt:

-You’ll be returned to the postgres Linux command prompt as a result of this.
-Run the exit command to return to your regular system user:
+This redirects you to the postgres Linux command prompt.
+Furthermore, run the exit command to return to your regular system user:

 This will log you into Postgres without having to go through the bash shell.